Everything You Need To Know About XOps

 It’s built to run enterprise-wide, globally distributed, and interconnected, especially in analytic environments.
 It is a combination of traditional business applications, such as data and analytics management, with modern technologies like:

 - Decentralized architectures

 The XOps SDKs enable seamless integrations with any Java-, Node.js- or Python-based infrastructure.
 It is built using open source technologies, including those contributed by the XOps community, such as Apache Hadoop, Amazon Web Services (AWS), and MySQL.

 The Emergence of XOps

 As we said earlier, XOps can be said to be an extension of DevOps.
 It helps to shorten a system’s development cycles and provides continuous delivery with high software quality.
 There are different Ops functions out there but these days, XOps is being used as an all-encompassing term for an amalgamation of IT operations such as DevOps, DevSecOps, AIOps, MLOps, and BizDevOps.
-It links various cycles – from development, deployment, maintenance to the operationalization of the expertise and processes required to monitor and to keep going analytics and AI tasks.
+It links various cycles – from development, deployment, and maintenance to the operationalization of the expertise and processes required to monitor and keep going analytics and AI tasks.